 3. Habitat and Range

 The vaquitas inhabit shallow, murky lagoons near the coastlines where conditions are ideal for the availability of a large numbers of fish, crustaceans and squids, all of which serve as food for the vaquitas.
 These porpoises prefer to forage in shallow waters up to a depth of only 100 feet.
 They can be sighted in coastal waters that are about 11 to 25 kilometers away from the coast and in water depths between 36 and 160 feet.
-They have the most limited range among the other cetaceans of the world and are only found in the northern parts of the Gulf of California and the Sea of Cortez.
+They have the most limited range among the other cetaceans of the world and are only found in the northern parts of the Gulf of California.

 The vaquitas have an extremely slow rate of reproduction, producing only one calf within a period of 1 to 2 years which is also one of the factors responsible for its plummeting numbers.
 Since vaquitas are elusive in nature, very little is known about their life cycle and reproduction and most of the data is derived by studying the captured individuals of this species.
 The animals sexually mature between the ages of 3 and 6, and mate between late spring and early summer.
 After a gestation period of about 10 to 11 months, they produce only a single calf.
 The calf stays with the mother for about 6 to 8 months and then is ready to live an independent life.